It has been another amazing year for Drama across the entire Two Counties Trust.

 What should we expect on the first day of school and what time should my child arrive?

 Our school day starts at 8.50am with students’ first lesson of the day and students must therefore be through the gate by 8.45am.
-They enter through the gate closest to the sixth form block off The Green.
-Students must never enter the site through the double gates off the turning circle.
-On the first day, our new Year 7s will make their way to the area outside the sports hall ready to greet their tutor at 8.50am (they will no where to go as we will practise this during their transition days and staff will be on hand to guide them) where their tutor will register them.
+They enter through the pedestrian gate off The Green.
+Students must never enter the site through the double gates which access the car park.
+On the first day, our new Year 7s will make their way to the area outside the sports hall ready to greet their tutor at 8.50am (they will know where to go as we will practise this during their transition days and staff will be on hand to guide them) where their tutor will register them.
 They will then be taken into the dining room for an assembly with a member of the Leadership Team and the Year 7 Team.

 During their first day (and first couple of days) with us, Year 7 will:

-• Receive their timetable and be talked through where to go and when (this can be a scary thing for students coming from primary but they are well supported!)
+• Receive their timetable and be talked through where to go and when (this can be a scary thing for students coming from junior/primary but they are well supported!)

 • Have their finger print taken so they can use the dining room